-Further, according to the YouGov study showing off how successful and established one's partner is, doesn't seem very important to Australian Gen Zers who would not mind making their relationship status public (11%) in comparison to any other country surveyed.
+Further, according to the YouGov study, when it comes to showing off how successful and established one's partner is, New Zealand Gen Zers who would not mind making their relationship public don't seem to find it very important (6%) in comparison to other countries surveyed.
 It is, however, most important to U.S. and Brazilian Gen Zers (28% and 23% respectively).

-What's more, social climbing seems positively converse to the Australian psyche, as just 3% among those who would not mind making their relationship status public of Australian Gen Zers choose to make a relationship public for clout - quite the opposite of the 15% of U.S. Gen Zers, or 6% of Swiss Gen Zers who do so.
+What's more, social climbing seems positively converse to the New Zealander psyche as just 4% among those who would not mind making their relationship status public of New Zealand Gen Zers choose to make a relationship public for clout - quite the opposite to the U.S. Gen Zers 15%.